 What is Transitional Kindergarten?

 In short, the state of California has moved the cut-off age for kindergarten enrollment, and that means some children won't be starting kindergarten as early as their families had planned.
-To accommodate children who will be impacted by the shift, school districts are required to offer Transitional Kindergarten (TK) programs, starting in the fall of 2012.
+To accommodate children who were impacted by the shift, school districts are now required to offer Transitional Kindergarten (TK) programs, starting in the fall of 2012.

 Is your child eligible to enroll?